-Introduction to the Nonprofit Sector
+Introduction to the Community Sector

-An overview of the Nonprofit sector in Canada along with the fundamental activities performed in all organizations such as marketing, accounting, human resource management, and strategic planning.
-It emphasizes the unique characteristics of nonprofit organizations and their administration, which separates them from for-profit organizations.
+An overview of the community sector in Canada along with the fundamental activities performed in all organizations such as marketing, accounting, human resource management, and strategic planning.
+It emphasizes the unique characteristics of community organizations and their administration, which separates them from for-profit organizations.